TheSarang/IMDB-Database-Management-System/README.md

 - birthYear – in YYYY format
 - deathYear – in YYYY format if applicable, else '\N'
 - primaryProfession (array of strings)– the top-3 professions of the person
-- knownForTitles (array of tconsts) – titles the person is known for
+- knownForTitles (array of tconsts) – titles for a person

 ## <a name="Tools"></a> Tools
 HTML, CSS, Bootstrap, Javascript, Node.js, MySQL